 Lucas Bustamante is a passionate biologist and wildlife photographer from Ecuador.
 For seven years now, he has been dedicated to documenting Ecuador's biodiversity, particularly reptiles and amphibians.
 He is a co-founder and general coordinator at Tropical Herping.
 Like Greg, Lucas' images have been honored in both the BBC/Veolia Wildlife Photographer of the Year and Nature's Best Windland Smith Rice contests.
 In addition to leading photography tours, he also has written several articles and books about conservation and herpetology.
 Lucas' photographic work has been featured in National Geographic, Ranger Rick Jr., Discovery Channel and many other magazines, books, calendars and articles.
 He recently won the Macro category in the Nature's Best Windland Smith Rice competition.

-After breakfast, we travel to the other side of the Andes.
+After breakfast, we travel to the western slope of the Andes, one of the most biodiverse spots on Earth.
 Our lodge is a bird sanctuary well-known as one of the world’s best locations to photograph hummingbirds.
-En route, we stop at a small house for lunch and some photography, our target species being the Golden-olive Woodpecker and the outrageous Red-headed Barbet.
-We arrive to our lodge late afternoon with time to check in and enjoy a relaxing dinner.
+En route, we make a quick grocery store/pharmacy stop so that you can stock up on any needed snacks or meds.
+We make another stop for lunch at a place where we can photograph trogons, jays, and toucan barbets.
+We arrive to our lodge in late afternoon with time to check-in and enjoy a presentation on flash by Greg.

 Today we have a full day with the multiple-flash setups for hummingbirds at the lodge.
 Over a dozen species are waiting for us, including the outrageous Booted Racket-tail and Violet-tailed Sylph.
 In addition to our main target, the fantastic hummingbirds, we will be working our herp setups with subjects such as Emerald Glassfrog, Dappled Glassfrog, Gem Anole, Equatorial Anole, colorful Executioner Clownfrog, Palm Treefrog, Babbling Torrenteer, and the uber-cool Hippie Anole!

-We take this morning to visit a nearby lodge that is higher up and offers us great possibilities for photographing jays, trogons, and the super cool toucan barbet.
-We then head back to our lodge, pack up and travel back to Quito.
+After breakfast this morning we pack up head back to Quito.
 En route, we stop at the Equator for a great typical lunch and a fun time learning a little about the culture and geography of the country that we've enjoyed so much for the past 10 days!
-We arrive to our capital city hotel around 3:00 for check-in and then a free afternoon and evening for you to enjoy the hotel's fantastic amenities or simply to relax and enjoy the fast Wi-Fi.
+After a stop at the capital's main artisan market for a bit of shopping, we arrive to our capital city hotel around 3:00 for check-in and then a free afternoon and evening for you to enjoy the hotel's fantastic amenities or simply to relax and enjoy the fast Wi-Fi.
 Dinner is on your own this evening so that people with early transfer times the next morning can pack and rest.
-The hotel offers room service, and there are a large number of nice restaurants only a 2 to 5 minute walk from the hotel if you'd like to go out to eat.
+The hotel offers room service, and there is a great variety of nice restaurants only a 2 to 5 minute walk from the hotel if you'd like to go out to eat.

 Private transfer to the Mariscal Sucre International Airport for your flights home.